 Phone: (614) 292-9444, firstname.lastname@example.org or the Department at email@example.com.

 Test Scores and GPA Averages

 Admission to our graduate program is highly competitive.
-Approximately 80 students are currently enrolled in various stages of study.
-About 15 funded students, recruited from a large applicant pool, enter each year.
-The average combined verbal and quantitative GRE scores of admitted students typically is 82%.
-The average for the writing component is 76%.
-In addition, most admitted students have an average undergraduate GPA of 3.73.
-Admission decisions are based, however, on a student's whole record and special consideration is given to students with unique talents and backgrounds.
+Approximately 70 students are currently enrolled in various stages of study.
+About 12 funded students, recruited from a large applicant pool, enter each year.
+Most admitted students have an average undergraduate GPA of 3.73, and highly competitive GRE scores.
+Admission decisions are based, however, on a student's whole record and special consideration is given to students with unique talents and backgrounds, and who contribute to the diversity of the department.
 Students whose native language is not English (and who have not received a degree from an American university) must provide TOEFL scores.
 The average test score for admitted applicants is 112 (Internet-based) or 273 (computer-based).